luckyluggi/piral_mutationevent/README.md

 #  Problem
-Open `http://localhost:1234/counter` in the latest Version of Google Chrome. the Browsers console shows the following errors:
+Open `http://localhost:1234/counter` in the latest Version of Google Chrome.

+The Browsers console shows the following errors:

 ![alt text](image.png)